-Every night before bedtime I remember to write my gratitude list, so when I go to sleep at night, I’m in a state of gratitude.
-When I waking up I’m still in that state of gratitude.
+Every night before bedtime I remember to write my gratitude list, so when I go to sleep at night.
+I’m in a state of gratitude.
+When I wake up I’m still in that state of gratitude.

 Another way to stay in the appreciative feeling is to have a vision board.

 On my vision board, I have cutouts of the goals that I want to achieve.

 I always start my vision board with.
 “I’m so happy and grateful now that”… and put down the statements that I would like to work with, beside my goals.